CodesterClub/Java-Algogen/README.md

 We will continue updating the format to make the algorithm look more human-made.
 If the board changes the style of algorithm, we'll change ours to fit theirs.

+## Contribute
+ - Remember to comment lavishly in the `pull request` discussion page what changes you have made and why they were necessary when opening a `pull request`
+ - If you have a GitHub account and are not an owner of this repository, `fork` this repository and contribute the usual way.
+ - If you are one of the repository owners, please `DO NOT` commit directly to `master` or `main`.
+Leave it for the finalised version.
+ - Please `create a branch` and commit there, then open a `pull request`, and then usual `merging` will take place.

 ## Note for owners
 Remember to mention your name while commenting in or participating in a GitHub discussion.